tonimercadante/tonimercadante/README.md

 ## Hello friend, you made it here, Wellcome!!! 👋

-I'm a fullstack js programmer and I'm love with all kinds of tech, wish I had more than one life to learn everything that is out there...
+Fullstack js programmer, inlove with all kinds of tech, wish I had more than one life to learn everything that is out there...
 Anyway, hope that my work can help you somehow.

 🌱 I’m currently learning Machine Learning.<br />
 📫 How to reach me mercadanteneto@gmail.com